 Can epilepsy be cured?

-Some children who have certain types of epilepsy can grow out of the tendency to have seizures altogether.
+For some people with certain types of epilepsy, it can be possible to grow out of the tendency to have seizures altogether.

 For some people, taking the medication is something that will have to be continued for many years and for some, existing medications do not completely control their seizures.
 Newer medications, which have recently appeared on the market, will hopefully, help to reduce this number.

 For those who do not respond to the medication, surgery may be an option.
 If the abnormal activity causing the seizures is limited to a small area of the brain in the temporal lobe, it may be possible to eliminate or control the seizures by removing part of the brain in an operation called a temporal lobectomy.